AmberLee2427/data-challenge-notebooks/AAS Workshop/Session A: Nexus/ReadMe.md

 3.  **Connect colab to a local Runtime**

-    Click on the "Connect" button in the top right corner on an open colab instance, then select "Connect to a local runtime."
+    Click on the "Connect" button in the top right corner on an open Colab instance, then select "Connect to a local runtime."

     In the dialog box, enter the URL for your remote JupyterHub instance, referencing the local port you forwarded in the SSH tunnel and including the API token.